Guide

 Niche down

-You can go hyper-specific or even a bit weird if that suits you and your customers.
-You're not restricted to just selling locally; something that might not fly in your town could soar online.
+You're not restricted to selling locally.
+Something that might not fly in your town could soar online.

 Online services business ideas

-You can turn your professional skills into online services.
+Service-based online businesses let you sell your professional skills remotely.
 This approach typically requires the lowest startup costs because you're selling knowledge you already possess.

-- Administrative skills: Virtual assistant services, project management, customer support
+• Administrative skills: Offer virtual assistant services, project management, or customer support

-- Technical abilities: Web design, software development, digital marketing services
+• Technical abilities: Deliver web design, software development, or digital marketing services

-As with a traditional service business, it's common to set out with one or two foundation clients and grow from there.
+Most online service businesses start with one or two foundation clients and grow from there.
+This mirrors how traditional service businesses develop.

-Echobind eventually grew to be an agency with 40 fully remote staff.
+Echobind eventually grew to 40 fully remote staff.

 Online app and software business ideas

-Software development creates digital tools that solve specific problems for people or businesses.
-This type of business can grow quickly but usually needs strong technical skills or an investment in developers.
+Software businesses create digital tools, apps, or platforms that solve specific problems for people or other businesses.
+This model can scale quickly because you build once and sell many times, but it usually requires strong technical skills or investment in developers.

 Types of apps